The ERP tailor-made suit for SMEs

 • Rare use of individual report guidance and abandonment of interesting information material

 These reports can be created automatically by the appropriate ERP system and can also be configured manually.
 This has the pleasant consequence that the right information is always available without spending a lot of time.
-And time is a precious commodity in medium-sized businesses.
+And time is a precious commodity in the Middle class.

 6. standard processes run without interface communication